SageGarg/cciPhase2/README.md

 ## Workflow and Methodology

+### follow yellowLightPipeline.ipynb file or the below steps

 ### 1. Format Conversion (`tomp4.py`)

 Converts the `.ts` file from the **signal head camera** to `.mp4`, making it compatible with OpenCV and other processing tools.